anrikus/Extensions-to-Game-of-Life-/README.md

 # Extensions-to-Game-of-Life-
-Extensions to Conway's game of life
+Extensions to Conway's game of life incorporating more than one living states.